hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Tree as a linked list
     - Tree with leafs in different levels
     - Tree with some nodes have only a left child and other nodes have only a right child
+- BST:
+    - A value exists multiple times as a left child
+    -               5
+                   / \
+                  5   R
+                 /
+                5
+               /
+              L

 </details>